-A lively discussion by artists, scholars, and writers investigates the kinetic aesthetics embodied in the sculpture of George Rickey.
+On October 20, 2021, a lively discussion by artists, scholars, and writers investigated the kinetic aesthetics embodied in the sculpture of George Rickey.
 Participants in the roundtable discussion include:

 Edward J. Sullivan is the Helen Gould Shepard Professor of the History of Art at the Institute of Fine Arts of NYU where he also serves as Deputy Director.
 He is the author of over thirty books and exhibition catalogs on the visual arts of the Iberian Peninsula, Latin America, and the Caribbean from the Early Modern period to today.
 He has curated many exhibitions in Europe, Latin America, and the U.S. His most recent project was an exhibition and book on the Brazilian garden architect Roberto Burle Marx.
 He is currently writing a book on exhibitions and collecting of Latin American and Latinx art in New York from the twentieth century to the present, and a study of the Catalan-Puerto Rican artist Francisco Oller in Spain and France.
 He is a long-time admirer of the work of George Rickey.

 Pepe Karmel teaches in the Department of Art History, New York University.
 He has curated or co-curated numerous exhibitions, including Robert Morris: Felt Works (Grey Art Gallery, 1989), Jackson Pollock (MoMA, 1998), and Dialogues with Picasso (Museo Picasso Málaga, 2020).
 His book Abstract Art: A Global History was published by Thames & Hudson in 2020.